Ennis, Texas: Railroads in Ennis

-By the mid-20th century, the significance of the railroad began to decline in the city, as the postwar boom of the mid-century favored the automobile over the locomotive.
-Texas and New Orleans' Sunbeam and Hustler services were cut in 1955 and 1957 respectively, after serving the city since the T&NO's takeover of the H&TC.
-Passenger service would not return to Ennis, as attempts by Amtrak to restore service to the city were largely unsuccessful.
-Ten years after the T&NO's merger into Southern Pacific in 1961, Southern Pacific would initially resist attempts to route the Lone Star along the line through Ennis in the early 1970s.
-In 1989, a spur of the Texas Eagle—the successor of the Lone Star service—running from Dallas to Houston would run nonstop through the city during the alternate service's brief three-year stint in the early 1990s.
-Shortly after in 1996, Southern Pacific would merge into Union Pacific, who has since been the sole railroad operating in the city.
-Union Pacific would go on to commemorate the city's significant railroad history by honoring the legacy of its local yard workers—some of whom were fourth and fifth-generation railroaders - in awarding the city a membership to the company's Train Town USA registry in 2013.
+By the mid-20th century, the significance of the railroad began to decline in the city, as the postwar boom of the midcentury favored the automobile over the locomotive.
+Texas and New Orleans' Sunbeam and Hustler services were cut in 1955 and 1957, respectively, after serving the city since the T&NO's takeover of the H&TC.
+Passenger service did not return to Ennis, as attempts by Amtrak to restore service to the city were largely unsuccessful.
+Ten years after the T&NO's merger into Southern Pacific in 1961, Southern Pacific initially resisted attempts to route the Lone Star along the line through Ennis in the early 1970s.
+In 1989, a spur of the Texas Eagle—the successor of the Lone Star service—running from Dallas to Houston ran nonstop through the city during the alternate service's three-year stint in the early 1990s.
+Shortly after in 1996, Southern Pacific merged into Union Pacific, which has since been the sole railroad operating in the city.
+Union Pacific went on to commemorate the city's significant railroad history by honoring the legacy of its local yard workers—some of whom were fourth- and fifth-generation railroaders - in awarding the city a membership to the company's Train Town USA registry in 2013.